onMovableType/mt-plugin-LinkBox/README.md

 ## Features

-* Create LinkBoxes
+* Create and Manage LinkBoxes
-* Add links with label for each to LinkBoxes
+* Add links with label for each to LinkBox
-* Preferences for:
+* Plugin preferences for:
-    * list style ("ul" or "ol")
+    * list style: "ul" or "ol"
-    * link list sort order
+    * link list sort order: order added or alphabetical
 * Tags to output LinkBoxes